 - Get buy-in from each of the functional areas to get either part of their time (or full time) to participate in innovation activities.

 - Develop a culture of product development as opposed to treating everything as a project.
 The culture of product development is a topic by itself for another time.
 It merely means you don’t need to aim for the best at first.
-Focus on continuous improvement throughout the life of the product
+Focus on continuous improvement throughout the life of the product.

 - Embrace Agile and DevOps methodologies to quickly see ideas in action.
 Be quick to prototype and iterate as necessary.
-Also, do not hesitate to toss out an idea if that doesn’t seem like a viable one.
+Also, do not hesitate to toss out an idea if it doesn’t seem like a viable one.

 - Experiment with UX/UI paradigms and emerging technologies and frameworks such as Angular, React, and Vue.js.